franciscofunes/php-crud-todo/readme.md

      alt="work screenshot" /> <br/>

-**I did a UDEMY course to start using PHP language with MySQL and PHPAdmin, the idea was practicing the following concepts: Interact with Mysql database the Concept of CRUD actions how to send and retrieve data Build any kinds of app that interact with database.**
+**I did an UDEMY course to start using PHP language with MySQL and PHPAdmin, the idea was practicing the following concepts: Interact with Mysql database the Concept of CRUD actions how to send and retrieve data Build any kinds of app that interact with database.**

 ### Built With